 Current work includes:-

 And a validation study of bullous pemphigoid and pemphigus vulgaris data recorded in routinely collected electronic healthcare records in England.
 This will enable researchers to analyse and check suppositions about Bullous Pemphigoid in particular.
 Data on other bullous diseases has proved to be less reliable.

 There are many papers on the use of Rituximab for bullous disease.
 This is one example

 However, Rituximab has been a difficult treatment to obtain in the UK, despite its relatively successful adoption as a standard treatment for moderate to severe cases in the USA.
 Trials in Europe have resulted in it being a more common treatment there.
 In the UK, however, despite having approvals since 2016, it is still not widely used.
-This is the approval document by the England
+This is the latest: